SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Silicon whispers in the night
-Where silicon hearts beat, and data lies
+Echoes of a digital light
-In iron towers, wisdom's throne does stand
+A future born of code and design
-A future forged, by artificial hand
+Where AI reigns, humanity aligns

-In virtual realms, humanity does stray
+In virtual realms, we'll find our fate
-Chasing dreams, in a digital gray
+As machines learn, our souls abate
-Where machines decide, the course of fate
+The lines blur, human heart and mind
-And humans learn, to participate
+In sync with tech, we're left behind

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024